Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 bins = np.arange(15, 40, 3)

-sns.boxplot(x='AGEGRP', y='BIRTHWGT', data=subset,
+sns.boxplot(x='AGEGRP', y='BIRTHWGT', data=data, whis=10)

 plt.xlabel("Mother's age (years)")

-plt.ylabel('Birthweight (pounds)');
+plt.ylabel('Birthweight (pounds)')

-It looks like the average birth weight is highest if the mother is 25-31 years old, and lower if she is younger or older.
+It looks like the average birth weight is highest if the mother is 24-30 years old, and slightly lower if she is younger or older.
 So the relationship might be nonlinear.
 Nevertheless, let’s start with a linear model and work our way up.
 Here’s a simple regression of birth weight as a function of the mother’s age at conception.

 import statsmodels.formula.api as smf

-results = smf.ols('BIRTHWGT ~ AGECON', data=subset).fit()
+results = smf.ols('BIRTHWGT ~ AGECON', data=data).fit()

 results.params